 Danish citizens use their computers, mobile phones and the Internet every day.
 A wealth of new digital opportunities has quickly transformed everyday life for many citizens and companies.
 The Danish public sector is a world leader in the adoption of IT and new technologies, aimed at improving welfare services.

-The central government, regions and municipalities are proposing a new eGovernment strategy in order to accelerate the adoption of digital solutions in the public sector.
 We must capitalize on our leading position and take the next steps on the way to future welfare services.

 No more printed forms or letters